-For the 48-year-old CFO, understanding that she could defer for as little as 2 years, as opposed to perhaps 15 or more years until retirement, was a huge plus.
-Coupled with the ability to diversify RSUs in her deferred compensation account, she could now see herself using the DCP to defer both cash and equity compensation.
+For the 48-year-old CFO, understanding that she could defer for as little as two years-as opposed to perhaps fifteen or more years until retirement-was a huge plus.
+Discovering that she would also be able to diversify RSUs in her deferred compensation account, the CFO could now see herself using the DCP to defer both cash and equity compensation.

-The Light Bulb Goes On - Redeferring Short Term Elections
+The Light Bulb Goes On - Redeferring Short-Term Elections

 One of the most useful features of Section 409A (the section of the Internal Revenue Code that pertains to deferred compensation plans) is the ability to redefer a scheduled distribution.
-For example, assume an executive has established an In-Service Account that is scheduled to be distributed on January 1, 2026.
-The executive can change the distribution date of that account, so long as the following conditions are met: (a) the new distribution date must be at least 5 years later than the current one; and (b) the election to make the change must be submitted at least 12 months prior to the current distribution date that is being changed.
+For example, assume an executive has established an In-Service Account that is scheduled to be distributed on January 1, 2020.
+The executive can change the distribution date of that account, as long as the following conditions are met: (a) the new distribution date must be at least five years later than the current one; and (b) the election to make the change must be submitted at least twelve months prior to the current distribution date that is being changed.

-Bringing this feature to the CFO's attention led to a radical shift in her understanding of how flexible the DCP could be.
-Her initial view was that the DCP was very inflexible in that it only permitted deferrals until retirement.
-And because of her age, retirement was still a fairly distant event.
-Learning that compensation could be deferred under ABC Corporation's DCP for as little as 2 years convinced her that the plan could be useful to her.
+Bringing this feature to the CFO's attention led to a radical shift in her comprehension of how flexible the DCP could be.
+Her initial view was that the DCP was quite rigid in that it only permitted deferrals until retirement.
+Retirement was still a fairly distant event for her, so learning that compensation could be deferred under ABC Corporation's DCP for as little as two years convinced her that the plan could be useful to her.

 But when EBS educated the CFO on how to use the redeferral option in her planning to enhance flexibility and control over her deferred compensation account, the light bulb truly went on: defer all RSUs for the minimum period of time permissible under the plan.
-Then, 12 months prior to their scheduled distribution, if not needed, redefer them for an additional 5 years.
+Then, twelve months prior to their scheduled distribution, if not needed, redefer them for an additional five years.
 Repeat this process every year.
 The result: The Restricted Stock Wealth Management Program (RS WMP).

-The next section describes how the CFO planned to set up her own RS WMP and assumes that she continued to receive about 30,000 restricted stock units each year.
+The next section describes how the CFO planned to set up her own RS WMP, based on the assumption that she will continue to receive about 30,000 restricted stock units each year.

-Establishing the RSU Wealth Management Program
+Establishing the RS Wealth Management Program

-The first step in establishing the Restricted Stock Wealth Management Program is to defer the receipt of next year's RSU grant for the minimum period-of-time permissible under the Company's DCP.
+The first step in establishing the Restricted Stock Wealth Management Program is to defer the receipt of next year's RSU grant for the minimum period of time permissible under the Company's DCP.
 ABC Corporation's earliest distribution date per the plan document is January 1 two full calendar years after the date of deferral.
 ABC Corporation grants RSUs each March that vest over a three-year period, and each tranche can be separately deferred.
-So, the first tranche granted in March 2025, vests in March 2026, and must be deferred until at least January 1, 2029.
-The other two tranches of the 2025 grant are deferred until January 1 of 2030 and 2031.
+So the first tranche granted in March 2018 vests in March 2019, and must be deferred until at least January 1, 2022.
+The other two tranches of the 2018 grant are deferred until January 1 of 2023 and 2024.
 Each bucket below represents a separate In-Service Account with a unique distribution date: